Every Treasury Bond has terms and conditions stipulated in the bond prospectus. This document 👇🏾:

 This is usually at the sole discretion of the Central Bank of Kenya.

-If you miss an opportunity to participate in the primary market, you can still buy the bond in the secondary market (Nairobi Securities Exchange) through an approved stock broker when it begins trading on Tuesday, 20th June, 2023.
+If you miss an opportunity to participate in the primary market, you can still buy the bond in the secondary market (Nairobi Securities Exchange) through an approved stock broker when it begins trading.

 3. How do you bid for the infrastructure bond?

 To bid for bond, you need a Central Depository for Securities (CDS) account maintained at the Central Bank of Kenya.

 This is different from the CDSC (Central Depository Securities Corporation) account that you need to buy equities/shares.

 Through the CBK-TMD (Treasury Mobile Direct) USSD code *866#, you can bid for the bond.
 For more information, read this full guide.